skycoin/cx/README.md

 # Installation

+CX has been successfully installed and tested in recent versions of Windows, Linux (Ubuntu) and Mac OS.
+Nevertheless, if you run into any problems, please create an issue and we'll try to solve the problem as soon as possible.

+## Installing Go

 First, make sure that you have Go installed by running `go version`.
 It should output something similar to: